jvgalvin/Portfolio/README.md

 ### Data, Libraries, and Environment
 The data for this project was sourced from the BitInfoCharts and Cryptodatadownload.
 I downloaded the historical Bitcoin prices and manually created the transaction history for the 100 richest Bitcoin addresses.
 I used Pandas for preprocessing and feature engineering and Plotly for interactive visualizations.
 I chose to use a random forest classifier due to its relative resistance to overfitting.
 All of this was done locally within a Jupyter Notebook.
 ### Results and Impact
 My model achieved an AUC (area under the curve) score of 0.73.
 For those with more capital to spare, using this model as guidance may serve you very well when the Bitcoin bubble busts (alliteration totally intended).
-A full writeup can be found here on Medium.
+A full writeup can be found on Medium.
 ### Learnings
 This project taught me how important it is to be precise when defining a research question.
 In hindsight, I would not use classification for this type of question, as I would be more interested in knowing what the price will likely be within the next 24 hours - and form an investment decision accordingly.